 How to Add Alt Text to Images

 For this article, we are going to use WordPress to add alt text for images.
-This process may vary on other CMS (Content Management Systems) but it’s practically the same.
+This process may vary on other CMS (Content Management Systems) or if you have hosted images in a third party website, but it’s practically the same.

 There are two ways of adding alt text to your image.
 It depends on whether you have inserted images on your post or you haven’t at all.
 We’ll take a look at the latter first.

 - Log in to your WordPress and head over to Post.
 You can click a post which you want to add images for.

 On the post, click Add Block button.
 After that, choose Image.